 Since we last visited, a new fine-dining restaurant called Forge has opened near the Farmhouse and Dairy.
 It's open for dinner Wed-Sat and serves seasonal tasting menus that we're itching to try.

-If you're booking the Farmhouse as a rental, you get a full kitchen with a range cooker, plus a dining table seating 12.
+If you're booking the Farmhouse, you get a full kitchen with a range cooker, plus a dining table seating 12.
 A private chef can be arranged if you're celebrating something special or just fancy a night off cooking.

 - Chef on request